patxipierce/rasyen/README.md

     - Parses a single template with %tags% in it and returns an object
 - `Rasyen.parse(string)`
     - The main parse method, will accept a string and return a string with the changed values if any

+There are actually more public methods in Rasyen, but these are the methods most people will use.

 ### Containers and Callbacks